Sheldon-Chong/pipex/README.md

 ```zsh
 ./pipex file1 "cmd1" "cmd2" file2
 ```
-The program takes the contents of the first file, and utilize it as the stdin (standard input) for cmd1.
-Cmd1 will then execute, and its output is passed as the input f or cmd2, so on and so forth.
-The final argument is the output file, where the output of cmd2 will be passed to.
+The program takes the contents of the first file, and utilize it as the stdin (standard input) for `cmd1`. `cmd1` will then execute, and its output is passed as the input for `cmd2`, so on and so forth.
+The final argument is the output file, where the output of the last command will be passed to.

 The equivalent in linux would be
 ```zsh